Slavery in the United States: Slave markets and slave prisons

 Lumpkin's Jail, the largest in the state of Virginia, was a particularly inhumane place that resulted in people dying of starvation, illness, or beating.
 They were so cramped that they were sometimes on top of one another.
 There were no toilet facilities.
 A 1928 history described jail cells built on the Maryland farm of trader George Kephart: "Mr. Kephart was probably the largest slavedealer in the county.
 He had two underground jails built where he kept the unruly, as well as a brick jail above ground."

 Some jails may have been tidy and officious operations, but many or most were not.
 Henry Bibb described one jail where he was held as repugnant "on account of the filth and dirt of the most disagreeable kind...there were bedbugs, fleas, lice and mosquitoes in abundance to contend with.
 At night we had to lie down on the floor in this filth.
 Our food was very scanty, and of the most inferior quality.
 No gentleman's dog would eat what we were compelled to eat or starve."
 St. Louis slave trader Bernard M. Lynch offered jailing services to owners for 37½ cents per slave per day.

 A negro mart was usually a type of urban retail market, usually consisting of a dedicated showroom and/or a workyard, a jail, and storerooms or kitchens for food.
 Negro marts were urban "clearinghouses" that both acquired enslaved people from more rural districts and sold people for use as farm, skilled, or domestic labor.
-The term negro mart was most commonly used in Charleston, South Carolina, but can also be found in Memphis, Tennessee, multiple locations in Georgia, et al. In the 1850s, future Confederate military leader Nathan Bedford Forrest operated a heavily advertised negro mart on Adams Street in Memphis.
+The term negro mart was most commonly used in Charleston, South Carolina, but can also be found in Memphis, Tennessee, and multiple locations in Georgia.
+In the 1850s, future Confederate military leader Nathan Bedford Forrest operated a heavily advertised negro mart on Adams Street in Memphis.
 In January 1860, the New York Times reported that the Forrest & Jones negro mart in Memphis had collapsed and caught fire; two people died but the bills of sale for people, "amounting in the aggregate to US$400,000" were salvaged.